HsiangHung/Machine_Learning_Note/Graph/graph_neural_network/README.md

 3. Community detection: Identify densely linked clusters of nodes
 4. Network similarity: How similar are two (sub)networks

+##  1.1 Naive MLP approach fails for graphs

-Modern deep learning toolbox is designed for simple sequences & grids.
+Modern deep learning toolbox (e.g. convolutional neural network) is designed for simple sequences & regular grids.
 However a network has an arbitrary size and complex topological structure (i.e., no spatial locality like grids)

 ![](images/graph_encoder.png)

-###  Naive MLP approach fails for graphs

 We cannot naively feed graph into a deep neural net using adjacency matrix and features.
 Issues with this idea:
 1. $O(|V|)$ parameters